 Stroke Association statement in response to NHS Long-Term Plan

 Press Releases • Mar 19, 2019 10:25 GMT

 Mike Jolly, 49, from Taverham, is taking on the Virgin Money London Marathon for the Stroke Association on Sunday 28 April 2019 after two of his closest friends also had strokes in the same year.

 Press Releases • Mar 14, 2019 15:46 GMT

-A University of Leicester professor is taking on the Simplyhealth Great North Run on Sunday 10 September, to raise vital funds for the Stroke Association.
+A stroke survivor from Southampton is taking on the London Landmarks Half Marathon on Sunday 24 March 2019, to raise vital funds for the Stroke Association.

 The Stroke Association.
 We believe in life after stroke.
 That’s why we campaign to improve stroke care and support people to make the best possible recovery.
 It’s why we fund research to develop new treatments and ways to prevent stroke.
 The Stroke Association is a charity.
 We rely on your support to change lives and prevent stroke.
 Together we can conquer stroke.

 - City Road